mccullaghlab/shapeGMMTorch/README.md

 where `predict_positions` is an array of dimensions `(n_predict_frames, n_atoms, 3)`.
 Notice there is no difference in syntax when precicting the two covariance types.
 If the predict frames have a non-unifrom frame weight, this can be accounted for

-	- frame_weights (optional) - (n_training_frames) float array of relative frame weights.
+	- frame_weights (optional) - (n_train_frames) float array of relative frame weights.
 If none are provided the code assumes equal weights for all frames.

 If this option is used the predict call will look like